Brain-WP/BrainMonkey/docs/functions-bulk.md

 However, it can be quite verbose when multiple functions needed to be patched.

-When one uses `when()` they is not interested in adding expectations, but more often than not is interested in just assuring the target function is defined (and maybe) on its return value.
+When one uses `when()` they are not interested in adding expectations but usually are interested in ensuring the target function is defined, and maybe its return value.

-For these reason version 2.1 introduced two new API functions to define multiple functions in bulk:
+For this reason, version 2.1 introduced two new API functions to define multiple functions in bulk:

 - `bulkDefine()`
 - `bulkDefinePassTrough()`